OFDataCommittee/OFMLHackathon/ofml_june2025.md

         </tr>
         <tr>
             <td>evening (optional)</td>
-            <td style="text-align: center;" colspan="3">joint dinner</td>
+            <td style="text-align: center;" colspan="3">joint dinner (self-paid)</td>
         </tr>
     </tbody>
 </table>

-The hackathon's core idea is that people with different backgrounds, e.g., from fluid dynamics, numerics, mathematics, or machine machine learning, put their heads together to rapidly build prototypes of OpenFOAM-ML workflows.
+The hackathon's core idea is that people with different backgrounds, e.g., from fluid dynamics, numerics, mathematics, or machine learning, put their heads together to rapidly build prototypes of OpenFOAM-ML workflows.
 Each participant brings his/her **own challenge project** to work on.
 These ideas will be presented and discussed in the **project introduction** session.
 Thereafter, participants with similar or overlapping interests team up, and we start coding for the next two days.
 On the final day, the teams put together a small presentation to **document and share the progress**.
 The basis for the **presentation and feedback** session can be Jupyter notebooks, code snippets, diagrams, or whatever participants worked out during the hacking sessions (no fancy slides needed).

 ## Application